MicrosoftDocs/cpp-docs.it-it/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parametri

-`Loc` Le impostazioni locali const contenente il tipo di facet di cui viene fatto riferimento.
+*Loc* impostazioni locali const contenenti il tipo di facet a cui fa riferimento.

 ### <a name="return-value"></a>Valore restituito